dimajix/flowman/RELEASING.md

 * `deployment.repository.id` - contains the ID of the repository.
 This should match any entry in your settings.xml for authentication
 * `deployment.repository.snapshot-id` - contains the ID of the repository.
 This should match any entry in your settings.xml for authentication
 * `deployment.repository.server` - the url of the server as used by the nexus-staging-maven-plugin
-* `deployment.repository.url` - the url of the default release repsotiory
+* `deployment.repository.url` - the url of the default release repository
 * `deployment.repository.snapshot-url` - the url of the snapshot repository

 Per default, Flowman uses the staging mechanism provided by the nexus-staging-maven-plugin.
 This this is not what you